Skip to main content

 Reporting PA meetings to HR

-National HR requires reporting on the initial PA meeting.
-Services do not need to provide data on any follow-up meetings.
+National HR requires information on the initial PA meeting only.
+Services do not need to provide data on follow-up meetings.

 Line managers should record PA meetings on the appropriate form.
 You must notify your local HR manager (as directed locally) when the initial PA meeting has been completed with a staff member.